hues-platform/energy-hub-model-generator-aimms/INPUT_FILE_SPECIFICATION.md

 #Formatting of input data files

 The sections below describe in detail how the case study and technology input data files must be formatted.
 These files should be located in the folders "case_data" and "technology_data" in your experiment folder.
-See for an example: case_study_data\generic_energy_hub_basic\
+See for an example: experiments\generic_energy_hub_basic\.

 ##Formatting of case study input files

+**The files below should be located in the case_data folder of your experiment folder**

 ###demand_data.csv